root-project/web/for_developers/release_checklist/index.md

       - `git push origin v6-22-00-rc1`
   1. Create the Jenkins procedures
       - on [New Release Job](https://lcgapp-services.cern.ch/root-jenkins/view/Releases/newJob) state `root-release-6.22` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-release-6.20` in the v6-22 example case); "Add to current view" should be set.
-        * in "This project is parameterized" / "Validating String Parameter" / "VERSION", put "v6-22-00-patches" as "Default Value"
+        * in "This project is parametrized" / "Validating String Parameter" / "VERSION", put "v6-22-00-patches" as "Default Value"
         * in "Configuration Matrix" / "User-defined Axis" / "V", put "6-22" as "Values"
-        * adjust `Node/Label` / `Labels` as needed, update the "Matrix Combination Parameter" `COMBINATIONS` accordingly (you need to clinck "Advanced..." to actually see it)
+        * adjust `Node/Label` / `Labels` as needed, update the "Matrix Combination Parameter" `COMBINATIONS` accordingly (you need to click "Advanced..." to actually see it)
-      - on [New Nighly Job](https://lcgapp-services.cern.ch/root-jenkins/view/ROOT%20Nightly/newJob) state `root-nightly-v6-22-00-patches` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-nightly-v6-20-00-patches` in the v6-22 example case); "Add to current view" should be set.
+      - on [New Nightly Job](https://lcgapp-services.cern.ch/root-jenkins/view/ROOT%20Nightly/newJob) state `root-nightly-v6-22-00-patches` as "item name" and set (all the way at the bottom) "Copy from" to the release before (`root-nightly-v6-20-00-patches` in the v6-22 example case); "Add to current view" should be set.
         * Update its values as for the release procedure.

 ### Produce a new ROOT release